 FACE: First-Year Arts Community Experience

 In FACE, first-year artists at Meadows learn to work together, monetize their practice, collaborate well, and find common ground among their different forms of artistry.
-Led by Meadows Dean José Bowen and a gathering of faculty from many Meadows disciplines, students also get to meet local and international professionals and gain real-world insight into what it means to be a working, collaborative artist.
+Led by music faculty member Melissa Murray and a gathering of faculty from many Meadows disciplines, the class allows students to meet local and international professionals and gain real-world insight into what it means to be a working, collaborative artist.

 First-year students at universities everywhere spend hour after hour in orientation sessions: how to survive life in a dorm; how to make healthy living choices; how to pick classes and start down an academic path.